 Threats of violence may be actual or perceived; verbal or non-verbal; direct or indirect.
 It should be assumed that all threats are made with the intent to carry them out.
-Students, faulty and staff should recognize and report early warning signs of violence, which may include:
+Students, faculty and 16 | P a g e staff should recognize and report early warning signs of violence, which may include: